 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

 Visit Black Turtle Cove on the northern side of Santa Cruz Island in the morning.
-The crystal clear waters permit observation of large groups of white-tip reef, black-tipped reef, and hammer head sharks, schools of golden rays, and spotted eagle rays.
-There are no landing sites, so the visit is done by Zodiac or kayak.
-Sea turtles are frequently seen and sometimes they are seen mating in the mangrove-lined waters.
-Pelicans and herons are also seen in this area.
+This calm and quiet red mangrove lagoon is the ideal nursery for sharks and rays.
+Crystal-clear waters permit observation of whitetip reef, blacktip reef, and hammerhead sharks along with schools of golden rays and spotted eagle rays.
+Because there are no landing sites, the visit is done by panga boat or kayak.
+Sea turtles, pelicans, and herons are also seen in this area.

-Sombrero Chino is a small islet located just off the southeastern tip of Santiago Island.
-It is a recent volcanic cone, resembling a Chinese hat when seen from the north side.
-On the west, you can see lava formations, formed under the sea and raised upward, which is why coral heads are found on the lava.
+Sombrero Chino is a small islet and recent volcanic cone located just off the southeastern tip of Santiago Island.
+It was formed under the sea which is why coral heads can be found on the lava.
 This is an excellent visit for interpretation of geological features such as lava tubes and lava flows.
 The landscape is covered by sea lion colonies, marine iguanas, and Galapagos penguins.

-Bartolome Island is situated across Sullivan Bay.
-You can observe one of the most beautiful scenes of the Galapagos Islands, such as volcanic cones, lunar-like craters, lava fields, and the famous Toba formed pinnacle eroded by the sea.
-There is very little vegetation on this island.
-It has two breathtaking beaches where marine turtles exist, as well as a very small colony of Galapagos penguins.
+From an altitude of 374 feet on Bartolome Island, situated across Sullivan Bay, you can observe a beautiful scene of volcanic cones, lunar-like craters, lava fields, and a pinnacle eroded by the sea.
+There is very little vegetation on this island but it has two breathtaking beaches where you'll find marine turtles as well as a small colony of Galapagos penguins.

-The trail to the Santa Cruz highlands leaves from Bellavista and passes through the agricultural zone, near the National Park boundary, the Miconia Zone, and then into the Fern and Sedge zone.
-On clear weather days, this area affords beautiful scenes of rolling hills and extinct volcanic cones covered with grass and lush greenery all year round.
-Transfer back to Baltra for return flights home.
+The trail to the Santa Cruz highlands leaves from Bellavista and passes through the agricultural zone near the National Park boundary, the Miconia Zone, and then into the Fern and Sedge zone.
+On clear days, this area affords beautiful scenes of rolling hills and extinct volcanic cones covered with grass and lush greenery all year round.
+Lookout for Galapagos giant tortoises along the way.

-International airfare; airfare to/from Galapagos Islands; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, $100 adults, $50 children under 12, subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); wetsuit rental; items of a personal nature; onboard WiFi access; alcoholic beverages and soft drinks; passport expenses; traveler's insurance; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.
+International airfare; airfare to/from Galapagos Islands; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; wetsuit rental; items of a personal nature; alcoholic beverages and soft drinks; passport expenses; traveler's insurance; extras and gratuities; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: